Relax in comfortable homely accommodation and enjoy great food from local chefs

 Our "all inclusive" trip means that you are not constantly rummaging for money, and you know up front what is included.

-Dates: August 12, 2017 Trip starts from: Chandigarh, Punjab No. of days of the trip: 10 No. of driving days: 10 Maximum altitude: 4,590 at Kunzum La Trekking Grade: Moderately Challenging
+Trip starts from: Chandigarh, Punjab No. of days of the trip: 8 No. of driving days: 6 Maximum altitude: 3,120m at Jalori Pass

 All-Inclusive Cost: Please call us for details